JieunKwon/JSON_drawChart/README.md

 # JSON_drawChart

-Draw chart with JSON data
+@ HTML, AJAX, JSON(XML)

-Using HTML Canvas, can draw chart based on JSON data
+Draw charts with JSON data on the canvas of HTML.

 HTML Canvas Reference
 -----